MicronOxford/SIMcheck/README.md

 -----------------------

 - dialog to choose and set up all checks with standard parameters
+- cropping utility for raw and reconstructed data
 - results: images will appear and key statistics will be logged
 - help button: link to instructions, help, documentation